devnote-dev/yagpdb-ccs/counting/README.md

 - Simpler code (easier to edit)
 - Paginated leaderboard embed (less lag)
 - Additional counting commands
+- Auto-Channel Edit Topic
+- Skip Counting by Even or Odd Numbers
 - Auto-schedule clean of commands (stuff that shouldn't be in counting)

 ## Usage